All about the Nouvelle-Aquitaine region and Bordeaux

 Saintes: Located on the banks of the Charente river, this 2000 year old town in Poitou-Charentes was once the Roman capital of southwestern France.
 The presence of one of the oldest remaining amphitheaters as well as Roman baths, which may be visited, attests to this.
 Between visits to the cathedral of St-Pierre and the church of St-Eutrope, be sure to stroll through the wonderful medieval city of narrow streets and markets.

-Getting to the Poitou-Charentes (Cognac) Region
+Getting to the Poitou-Charentes Region in Nouvelle-Aquitaine

 Poitiers – London (Ryanair);